databrickslabs/access-insights/azure/README.md

 # Azure Prerequisites

 Storage Logs in Azure will need to be routed to a central location via Diagnostic Settings.
-Route them to a Central Event Hub or Storage Account
+Route them to a Central Event Hub or Storage Account.
+This pipeline is configured to leverage an azure event hub for diagnostic logging.
+The ingestion can be adjusted to leverage a storage account as the target for diagnostic logging.

+## Pipeline Configurations

+These configurations are all contained in the file `./databricks.yml`, and need to be changed before deploying.

+- `host`: workspace URL to deploy the resources to
+- `secret-scope`: secret scope in the target workspace
+- `eh-name`: event hub name
+- `eh-namespace`: event hub namespace
+- `tenant-id`: tenant id for azure
+- `client-id`: client id with access to read from storage, event hub, and MS graph
+- `client-secret`: client secret id value from the secret scope
+- `get-azure-apps`: if you want to scrape the MS graph for entra app ids

 ## Setup Options

-#### [OPTION 1]: Configure Storage Account for Logs
+### Preferred Option: Event Hub for Diagnostic Logs

+1. Create or leverage an existing **Event Hub** and **Event Hub Namespace**
+1. Identity the storage account(s) to monitor
-1. **Navigate to your Storage Account** in the Azure portal.
+3. **Navigate to the storage account** in the Azure portal.
-2. In the left-hand menu, under "Monitoring," select **Diagnostic settings**.
+4. In the left-hand menu, under **Monitoring**, select **Diagnostic settings**.
+5. Select **blob** as a minimum requirement.
-3. Click **+ Add diagnostic setting**.
+6. Click **+ Add diagnostic setting**.
-4. Provide a **Diagnostic setting name** (e.g., `StorageAccountLogs`).
-5. Under "Categories details," select the logs you want to capture.
+5. Under **Categories groups**, select the logs you want to capture.
 At a minimum, select:
     * `StorageRead`
     * `StorageWrite`
     * `StorageDelete`
+9. Under **Destination details**, select **Stream to an event hub**.
+10. Choose your **Event Hub Namespace** and the specific **Event Hub** where logs will be sent.
+11. Click **Save**.

+### OPTION 2: Storage Account for Diagnostic Logs

+1. Identity the storage account(s) to monitor
+3. **Navigate to the storage account** in the Azure portal.
+4. In the left-hand menu, under **Monitoring**, select **Diagnostic settings**.
+5. Select **blob** as a minimum requirement.
+6. Click **+ Add diagnostic setting**.
+5. Under **Categories groups**, select the logs you want to capture.
+At a minimum, select:
+    * `StorageRead`
+    * `StorageWrite`
+    * `StorageDelete`
-6. Under "Destination details," select **Send to storage account**.
+6. Under **Destination details**, select **Archive to storage account**.
 7. Choose your **Storage account** where logs will be stored.
 8. Click **Save**.